MontiCore/montithings/services/log-tracing/README.md

 ## Usage
 Start the binary or docker container with the following arguments:

-- message-broker [MQTT/DDS] (make sure that the MontiThings application uses the same message broker)
+- `message-broker` [MQTT/DDS] (make sure that the MontiThings application uses the same message broker)
-- DCPSConfigFile [dcpsconfig.ini] (DDS configuration should match the config of the MontiThings application.
+- `DCPSConfigFile` [dcpsconfig.ini] (DDS configuration should match the config of the MontiThings application.
 Mixed transports such as UDP and TCP will not work)
-- DCPSInfoRepo [localhost:12345] (In case DDS is configured using a discovery service)
+- `DCPSInfoRepo` [localhost:12345] (In case DDS is configured using a discovery service)

+The frontend is started using the docker container, or `yarn serve`.
+It uses port 3000 by default.